 When you have bad credit

 There are many credit cards designed to help improve your credit.
-If your financial history is poor, you may only qualify for a credit card with bad credit.
+If your financial history is poor, you may only qualify for those with an annual fee.
 You won’t find cards with over-the-top rewards or benefits, but you’ll have the chance to build your score.
 If you have fair credit, you might find a card with rewards like 1.5% cashback.

 When you have good credit